-Do I need to purchase CISI insurance?
-What does CISI cover?
-Where can I find information on CISI?
+Do I need to purchase On Call International insurance?
+What does it cover?
+Where can I find information about it?

-Students and faculty/staff leading students to countries or regions designated as Travel Advisory Levels 3 or 4 must purchase CISI international insurance.
+Students and faculty/staff leading students to countries or regions designated as Travel Advisory Levels 3 or 4 must purchase international health, security, medical, and evacuation insurance through On Call International.
 It provides not only medical insurance but also security evacuation in the event of an emergency such as natural disaster or political unrest.
-See CISI Insurance Policy Details.
+See On Call Insurance Policy Details.

 How do I register my travel with the local U.S. Embassy before I leave the U.S.?

 This can be done through the Smart Traveler Enrollment Program (STEP).
 If you are not a U.S. citizen or green card holder, we recommend registering at your home country’s equivalent service, if one exists.

 I will take a group of students multiple times to a country or region designated as Travel Advisory Level 3 or 4 for the same purpose.
 Do I need to apply each time before I go to this country?

 Depending on the timing of travel and the situation in the destination country, ITRAAC may approve all travel at one time or approve the first trip and require follow-up prior to subsequent travel.
 Applicants returning for subsequent travel after receiving permission for one trip may simply edit and resubmit their original application to request approval for the new travel.